 Supporting communities in eradicating poverty in all forms, within all dimensions, via collaboration, diligence, and innovation.

-Collaboration: Complex problems can’t be solved in silos.
-We must work together across systems to address poverty.
-Top-down solutions have not worked.
-Individuals and communities must be the drivers of poverty elimination initiatives, rather than systems or professional experts.
-People with lived experience of poverty, and direct workers who interface with families daily are a vital part of the collaborative process.
+Collaboration: We must work together across systems to eliminate poverty and to create strong and thriving communities.
+Individuals and communities themselves must be the drivers of these efforts.
+People with lived experience of poverty and community-serving organizations are a vital part of the collaborative process.

-Relationships: Relationships are vital to systems change work.
-We must work to build relationships – with people, ideas, and systems – before leaping to technical solutions, if we are to achieve real change.
+Relationships: Relationships are vital to changing the systems that perpetuate poverty.
+We must work to build relationships with diverse groups of people and across sectors if we are to achieve real change.

 Trust: Families and communities know what they need and what is best for them.
 We trust that they are the experts in their own lives.
 We strive to be a trustworthy partner to the communities we engage with and serve.